Matteo Lomolino

-Matteo Vito Lomolino (born 11 March 1996) is an Italian football player who plays as a defender for Serie D club Legnano.
+Matteo Vito Lomolino (born 11 March 1996) is an Italian football player who plays as a defender for Serie D club Castrumfavara.

 Club career

 He made his professional debut in the Lega Pro for Savona on 30 September 2015 in a game against Pontedera.

 On 31 July 2019, he signed a two-year contract with Carpi.

 International

 He represented Italy national under-17 football team at the 2013 UEFA European Under-17 Championship, where Italy was the runner-up, and at the 2013 FIFA U-17 World Cup.